ChqJourney/ImageProc/README.md

 - drag and drop image and folder to window
 - click the open file or open folder button
 - right click in this app window
-- global key shortcut to open images
+- key shortcut to open and close images
 - right click image with "open with"
 - drop image to this app icon